DanNixon/maker-space-wiki/src/proposal/proposed_solution/editing_workflow.md

 You will have to inspect the logs to see exactly what the issue is, if it is an error from mdBook then they are usually pretty descriptive as to what is wrong.

 When happy the PR is merged, an Action runs and the live wiki is updated.

+## Demo

+The site you are reading now is effectively identical in infastructure/deployment to the proposed solution.
+Therefore feel feel to have a play around, try making some changes (things will not be as smooth as eventually intended as anyone I have not already added to the repo will need to have Actions on Pull Requests manually started).